Tiimber/terminal-notification/README.md

 - **TITLE** - The title to display in the notification

-- **SUBTITLE** - The subtitle to display in the notification
+- **SUBTITLE** - The subtitle to display in the notification - *MAC ONLY* - If entered in a Linux system, it will be appended to the title

 - **MESSAGE** - The text to display in the notification

 - **GROUP** - A group ID for the notification.
-Is supposed to be limited to one per ID, but seems to have no effect (known bug).
+Is supposed to be limited to one per ID, but seems to have no effect (known bug) - *MAC ONLY* - Will not work at all for Linux

+- **TIME** - *LINUX ONLY* - If entered, the notification will be requested to be removed after this amount of milliseconds

-- **SOUND** - The sound to play when the notification is shown (available sounds listed below)
+- **SOUND** - The sound to play when the notification is shown.
+Available sounds for Mac OS X is listed below.
+For Linux systems, all sounds that can be played with aplay is supported, and have to be written with the full path

 If you want to have a range of sounds to either play in order of appearance or randomly, these can be specified as such: